aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ##  Remove Points from Shape

-- Create an instance of [GeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometryshape/) class of type [ShapeType.Heart](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/shapetype/).
+1. Create an instance of the [GeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometryshape/) class of and set the [ShapeType.Heart](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/shapetype/) type.
-- Retrieve an instance of the [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class from the shape.
+2. Get an instance of the [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class from the shape.
-- Remove segment of the path.
+3. Remove the segment for the path.
-- Apply the path to the shape.
+4. Apply the path to the shape.

+This python code shows you how to remove points from a shape:

 ```py
 import aspose.slides as slides